Lightning Force HQ: History

+However, 809 NAS formally stood-up at RAF Marham, Norfolk, on 8 December 2023 and is expected to be "deployable" in 2025.
+Initial operating capability was now anticipated by December 1, 2024.

 In May 2019, 617 Squadron took six of its aircraft to RAF Akrotiri in Cyprus, the first time the United Kingdom had sent the F-35 on an overseas deployment.
 This was undertaken to test the capabilities of the F-35, its crews and support structures on an overseas tour.
 During this deployment, the aircraft undertook their first operational missions, being used on a total of 14 armed reconnaissance overflights of Syria and Iraq as part of Operation Shader.

 In October 2019, Lightnings of 17 Squadron became the first UK-owned examples to begin operating from HMS Queen Elizabeth during the ship's Westlant 19 deployment to the United States, which saw the second-stage flying trials undertaken to continue preparations for the eventual declaration of carrier strike capability.
 This was followed in early 2020 by 207 Squadron undertaking its first period of carrier qualifications, which was also the first time that the Lightning had operated from a carrier in UK waters.
 In 2021, Queen Elizabeth sailed on her first operational deployment, with eighteen F-35s including as part of the ship's air group - of these, eight were British aircraft operated by 617 Squadron, with the remainder from VMFA-211, a squadron of the United States Marine Corps.
 While the ship was transiting through the Mediterranean towards the Suez Canal, F-35s from 617 Squadron were launched on strike missions against targets in Syria.
 An RAF Lightning was lost during a launch accident while the carrier was in the Mediterranean during its return to the UK.

 According to an FOI(A) answered in June 2021, squadrons with the F-35 report to HQ Combat Air Force based at RAF Coningsby.
 This force in turn reports to No. 1 Group RAF.